jd-aig/multimodal-product-summarization-challenge/README.md

 <a name="Evaluation"/>

 ## Evaluation
 The results need to be submitted to the [leaderboard](https://TODO) of the challenge.
 The evaluation consists of two stages, an automatic evaluation, and a human evaluation.
-For automatic evaluation, we adopt the metrics of ROUGE and BERTScore.
-We select the top-5 teams regarding the ROUGE and BERTScore, respectively, advance to the second round of evaluation, i.e., the human evaluation.
+For automatic evaluation, we adopt the metric of ROUGE.
+We select the top-5 teams regarding the average score of ROUGE-1, ROUGE-2, and ROUGE-L to advance to the second round of evaluation, i.e., the human evaluation.
 For the human evaluation, we evaluate faithfulness, readability, non-redundancy, and importance, for 100 random sampled summaries each category.
 The final ranking is determined by the average score of the human evaluation.

 <a name="Human_Evaluation"/>